White Latin Americans: Cuba

-White people in Cuba make up 64.1% of the total population, according to the census of 2012, with the majority being of Spanish descent.
+Self-identified white people in Cuba make up 64.1% of the total population, according to the census of 2012, with the majority being of Spanish descent.
 However, after the mass exodus resulting from the Cuban Revolution in 1959, Cuba's white population diminished.
-Today, the various records that claim to show the percentage of whites in Cuba are conflicting and uncertain; some reports (usually coming from Cuba) still report a similar-to-pre-1959 number of 65%, and others (usually from outside observers) report 40–45%.
-Although most white Cubans are of Spanish descent, others may have French, Portuguese, German, Italian, or Russian ancestry.
+Today, the various records that claim to show the percentage of whites in Cuba are conflicting and uncertain; some reports (usually coming from Cuba) still report a similar, number, pre-revolutionary was around 80%, and others (usually from outside observers) report 40–45%.
+Although most white Cubans are of Spanish descent, many have French, Portuguese, German, Italian, Irish or Russian ancestry.
 During the 18th, 19th, and early 20th centuries, large waves of Canarians, Catalans, Andalusians, Castilians, and Galicians immigrated to Cuba.
-Between 1901 and 1958, more than a million Spaniards arrived in Cuba from Spain; many of these and their descendants left after Castro's Communist regime took power.
-The country also saw Jewish immigrants coming to the country.
+Between 1901 and 1958, more than a million Spaniards arrived in Cuba from Spain.
+The country also saw an increase in the coming of Jewish immigrants.
 Historically, Chinese descendants in Cuba were classified as white.
 Though more recent censuses would add a yellow (or amarilla) racial category before its removal in 21st century census results.

 An autosomal study from 2014 found the genetic makeup in Cuba to be 72% European, 20% African, and 8% Native American with different proportions depending on the self-reported ancestry (White, Mulatto or Mestizo, and Black).
 According to this study Whites are on average 86% European, 6.7% African and 7.8% Native American with European ancestry ranging from 65% to 99%.
 75% of whites are over 80% European and 50% are over 88% European According to a study in 2011 Whites are on average 5.8% African with African ancestry ranging from 0% to 13%.
 75% of whites are under 8% African and 50% are under 5% African.
 A study from 2009 analysed the genetic structure of the three principal ethnic groups from Havana City (209 individuals), and the contribution of parental populations to its genetic pool.
 A contribution from Indigenous peoples of the Americas was not detectable in the studied sample.